LAST UPDATED: 24.05.2022

 The first Renault for our gallery and yes, we’ve spelled Trafic correctly (with one f).

-There are several of these Renaults still about but they are usually of the smaller campervan variety.
+There are several of these Renaults still about but they are usually of the smaller campervan variety (see the next van, below).
 This one is a really neat-looking compact motorhome which we parked next to at Pinecone’s campsite on the north Norfolk coast.

 The light was fading when we arrived so it’s not the best picture but we just had to add her to our gallery.
 She’s a P-reg (1996/97) and if she’s your van we’d love to know more!